How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 • Limited algorithm learning due to low event volume

 Spend was consistent.
-Performance was not compounding.
+Performance was not compounding with it.

 The Primary Challenge